art-mth/arthurmathies.github.io/_posts/2015-11-08-Authentication1.md

 title: Session-Based Authentication
 ---
 ###Introduction###
 **Authentication** is one of those topics that comes up in almost every web application you will build.
-There are many ways to handle authentication and the one you chose will depend on the required balance between user security and convenience.
+There are many ways to handle authentication and the one you chose will depend on the required balance between user **security** and **convenience**.

 After having the "authentication" discussion again in one of my recent projects, I decided to write a blog post series on this noteworthy topic.
 In this series, I will go over the two most widely used ways of handling authentication, **session-based authentication** and **token-based authentication**.
 I hope to give a clear overview of both of these and how they compare and scale.